-We add New Zealand Glacial Clay (bentonite) in to the mix!
-Why bentonite clay?bentonite clay adds yet another layer of protection between the skin and the razor blade.
-Working with the fats and oils the clay creates an even better slick which enables the razor blade to glide even easier across your skin - there's nothing quite like it!
+We add New Zealand Glacial Clay (bentonite) in to the mix, sourced from Canterbury.
+NZ glacial clay adds an additional layer of protection between the skin and the razor blade.
+Working with the fats and oils the bentonite clay creates an increased 'slick' which enables your razor blade to glide even easier across the surface of your skin - there's nothing quite like it!

-Rinse your shaving brush in hot water
+Rinse your shaving brush in 'warm' water